-This proposed development provides a complimentary and interesting addition to the Boundary Street and Railway streetscape and the Boundary street precinct and surrounding area in its built form, height, scale and density comply with DCP controls is consistent with what is allowable for the precinct.
+This proposed development provides a complimentary and interesting addition to Harris / Crown streets streetscapes and Parramatta town centre in its built form, height and scale.

+As The proposed development comply with DCP controls, is consistent with what is allowable for the precinct.